olivejun/88x2bu/README.md

 Download the zip file of this repository to home (or other if you like.)

 Unzip the zip file.
-A folder named 88x2bu will be created.
+A folder named 88x2bu-master will be created.

-From a terminal (aka. command line) in the 88x2bu folder (where the zip file was unzipped):
+From a terminal (aka. command line) in the 88x2bu-master folder (where the zip file was unzipped):

-$ cd 88x2bu

 $ sudo apt-get install build-essential